Lynyrd Skynyrd: Member changes and deaths (1996–2019)

 Ed King had to take a break from touring in 1996 due to heart complications that required a transplant.
 In his absence, he was replaced by Hughie Thomasson.
 The band did not let King rejoin after he recovered.
 At the same time, Mike Estes was replaced by Rickey Medlocke, who had previously played and recorded with the band for a short time in the early 1970s.
 The result was a major retooling of the band's 'guitar army'.
 Medlocke and Thomasson would also become major contributors to the band's songwriting along with Rossington and Van Zant.

-The first album with this new lineup, released in 1997, was entitled Twenty.
+The first album with this new lineup, released in 1997, was titled Twenty.
 The band released another album, Edge of Forever in 1999.
 By that time, Hale had left the band, and the drums on the album were played by session drummer Kenny Aronoff.
 Michael Cartellone became the band's permanent drummer on the subsequent tour.
 Despite the growing number of post-reunion albums that the band had released up to this time, setlists showed that the band was playing mostly 1970s-era material in concert.

-The band released a Christmas album, entitled Christmas Time Again in 2000.
+The band released a Christmas album, titled Christmas Time Again in 2000.
 Leon Wilkeson, Skynyrd's bassist since 1972, was found dead in his hotel room on July 27, 2001.
 His death was found to be due to emphysema and chronic liver disease.
 He was replaced in 2001 by Ean Evans.

 The first album to feature Evans was Vicious Cycle, released in 2003.
 This album had improved sales over the other post-reunion albums, and had a minor hit single in the song "Red, White and Blue".
-The band also released a double collection album called Thyrty, which had songs from the original lineup to the present, and also a live DVD of their Vicious Cycle Tour and on June 22, 2004, the album Lynyrd Skynyrd Lyve: The Vicious Cycle Tour.
+The band also released a double album called Thyrty, which had songs from the original lineup to the present, and also a live DVD of their Vicious Cycle Tour.
+On June 22, 2004, the album Lynyrd Skynyrd Lyve: The Vicious Cycle Tour was released.

 Thomasson left the band in 2005 to reform The Outlaws, and Mark "Sparky" Matejka, formerly of the country music band Hot Apple Pie, joined in 2006 as his replacement.

+On March 13, 2006, Lynyrd Skynyrd was inducted into the Rock and Roll Hall of Fame (also discussed later in the article), and they reunited with former members Bob Burns (drums), Artimus Pyle (drums), and Ed King (guitar) for a performance of "Free Bird."

 On November 2, 2007, the band performed for a crowd of 50,000 people at the University of Florida's Gator Growl student-run pep rally in Ben Hill Griffin Stadium ("The Swamp" football stadium).
 This was the largest crowd that Lynyrd Skynyrd had played to in the U.S., until the July 2008 Bama Jam in Enterprise, Alabama where more than 111,000 people attended.